scott246/underworld/README.md

 # Magic
 Pressing the attack magic button (N) requires 20 mana and at least 1 attack magic for anything to happen.
 Fulfilling the requirements, it will attack anything within three square blocks of you for your maximum damage, i.e. having a max damage of 15 will cause anything within three blocks of you to lose 15HP.
 Defense magic (M) requires 10 mana and at least 1 defense magic; using that will cause your player to gain (30 * your level) in health.

+# Traps
+Pressing the T key and having a trap in your inventory will cause your player to lay a trap on the square you're on.
+You cannot be affected by traps, only enemies.
+An enemy stepping on your trap will cause them to lose your max damage in health.
+You can only get traps in the store, and can only have 10 active traps at a time.

 # Terminal
 There is an option for developers and testers to use a terminal by pressing the \` button.
 There are keywords for increasing certain player stats... but I've said too much already ;).